Colorado Highways: Routes 80 to 99

 Guide:

 US 87 technically doesn't exist in Colorado except on maps.
 CDOT sources do not mention any highway 87.
-According to maps, it is concurrent with I-25 the entire time in Colorado, except while using the two BL I-25 loops in Walsenburg and Colorado Springs.
+According to maps, it is concurrent with I-25 the entire time in Colorado, but a lot of maps show it using the BL I-25 loop in Walsenburg and US 85 through Fountain.
 In fact, except for a few scattered stretches, US 87 is on either I-25 or I-90 all the way from Raton, NM to Billings, MT.
 Here, I will discuss only the signing and history.

 Photo Gallery: